Quinton Jefferson

-Early years
+Early life

 Quinton Jefferson was born to Larry and Bahiyyah Jefferson in Pittsburgh, Pennsylvania.
 Jefferson attended Woodland Hills High School in Pittsburgh, Pennsylvania, where he played both football and basketball.

 College career

-Jefferson verbally committed to Maryland on January 24, 2011 and signed on February 2.
+Jefferson verbally committed to Maryland on January 24, 2011, and signed on February 2.
+In the 2015 season, Jefferson had 12.5 tackles for loss, 6.5 sacks, one interception, one pass defended, one forced fumble, and one fumble recovery.
 Jefferson played all four years with the Terrapins, playing in 37 games over that span.

 Professional career

-Seattle Seahawks
+Seattle Seahawks (first stint)

-Jefferson was drafted in the fifth round of the 2016 NFL Draft with the 147th overall selection by the Seattle Seahawks after the team swapped seventh round picks with the New England Patriots while giving them a fourth round pick in the 2017 NFL Draft in order to move up to #147 in order to select Jefferson.
+Jefferson was selected in the fifth round of the 2016 NFL draft with the 147th overall selection by the Seattle Seahawks.
+The team swapped seventh round picks with the New England Patriots while giving them a fourth round pick in the 2017 NFL draft in order to move up to #147 in order to select Jefferson.
 On May 6, 2016, the Seahawks announced that they had signed Jefferson to his rookie contract.
 He was placed on injured reserve on October 25, 2016, after suffering a knee injury.
+He appeared in three games as a rookie in the 2016 season.

 On September 2, 2017, Jefferson was waived by the Seahawks.

 Los Angeles Rams

 On September 3, 2017, Jefferson was claimed off waivers by the Los Angeles Rams.
-He was waived on September 12, 2017 and was re-signed to the practice squad.
+He was inactive for the Rams' Week 1 game.
+He was waived on September 12, 2017, and was re-signed to the practice squad.

 Seattle Seahawks (second stint)

 On October 2, 2017, Jefferson was signed by the Seahawks off the Rams' practice squad.
 In Week 14 of the 2017 season, Jefferson was ejected for being involved in a scuffle with some players on the Jacksonville Jaguars.
 As he was leaving the field, some Jacksonville fans threw drinks at him.
 Jefferson attempted to climb into the stands in an effort to attack the fans, but was restrained by a team official.
+In the 2017 season, he appeared in six games and had one sack.

+In the 2018 season, Jefferson had three sacks, 25 total tackles (15 solo), two passes defended, and one fumble recovery in 16 games and 12 starts.

-In Week 1 of the 2019 season against the Cincinnati Bengals, Jefferson recorded six tackles and sacked Andy Dalton twice in the 21-20 win.
+In Week 1 of the 2019 season against the Cincinnati Bengals, Jefferson recorded six tackles and sacked Andy Dalton twice in the 21–20 win.
+In the 2019 season, he appeared in 14 games and started 12 games.
+He finished with 3.5 sacks, 26 total tackles (14 solo), three passes defended, and one fumble recovery.
+He had two sacks in the Seahawks' Wild Card Round victory over the Philadelphia Eagles.